finos/FDC3/README.md

 ## Cross-Origin

 - This supports cross-origin when using post message without iframes.  (at least on my machine!) you can configure hostnames in `dummy-desktop-agent.ts` to try this out.
-- However, using the iframe mode (you can see this in the demo) will fail as chrome has restricted the
+- However, using the iframe mode (you can see this in the demo) will fail as chrome has restricted the SharedWorker when used with iframes (even of the same origin).

 ## TO-DO